MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Customize/Unified-Write-Filter.md

 - Provides a clean experience for thin clients and workspaces that have frequent guests, like school, library or hotel computers.
 Guests can work, change settings, and install software.
 After the device reboots, the next guest receives a clean experience.

-- Increases security and reliability for kiosks, IoT-embedded devices, or other devices where new apps aren't expected to be frequently added.
+- Increases security and reliability where new apps aren't frequently added.

 - Can be used to reduce wear on solid-state drives and other write-sensitive media.